knoldesparker/androidMan1/README.md

 ## Rating a course
 This is the biggest part of the app, with alot of functionality.
+A user can pick a 0 - 5 star rating for eatch question and a final note at the end.
+In order to submit the rating to the Firestore, the user press the "Save" icon up in the right cornor of the screen.

+When a user saves a avage score is generatet and a grade is given beween A+ to F.

 ## Mail a rating
 As part of the requirement the app had to send a mail to the school about the rating.
 If fields are valid the user has to have a Gmail app or another app able to send a mail.
 When the user click on the "Mail" button a app choser pops up, and a user can pick the app they want to use.
-The mail is automaticly filled out with sender,reciver,subject and the rating for the course.
+The mail is automaticly filled out with sender, reciver, subject and the rating for the course.
 ### If fields are empty a toast pop up asking the user for input.